-Although we always have to remember that cell phone coverage can be sketchy on the water and you should never depend completely on a phone for safety reasons (see our Boating Safety Guide to learn more about how to stay safe on the water), there are a slew of awesome boating apps out there that can make life better for boaters.
+Cell phone coverage can be sketchy on the water, and you should never depend entirely on a phone for safety reasons.
+However, there are numerous boating apps that can make life better for boaters.
 And these days, just about everyone has a phone sitting at the helm and USB ports scattered throughout the boat.

 - Marine Navigation Apps

 - General Boating Apps

 Almost everyone has a go-to GPS and navigation app they like to use in the car—whether that's Google Maps or a crowdsourcing tool like Waze—and the same should be true for boaters.
 KnowWake delivers all that and more by creating a real-time community of boaters across North America, Canada, parts of the Caribbean, Australia, and New Zealand, covering coastal waterways and more than 350 inland lakes and rivers.

 KnowWake provides its users an easy way to explore all the dockside and waterfront locations available by boat.
 Users will find everything from local restaurants, marinas, fuel docks, boat ramps, dive shops, inlets, dive sites, snorkel areas, and so much more.

 Price: Yep, you're in luck—this one's free.

 This app might be your pick if you're looking for an in-depth app that morphs your phone into a serious navigational tool.
 You can bring up charts on-screen, navigate more or less as you would on a chartplotter, display instruments like speed and bearing, and even pull in NMEA data via WiFi.